 Egypt's Assem Marie (Photo: FIBA official website)

-Egypt remarkably recovered from the disappointing start to record a surprising victory over title holders Tunisia before beating Cape Verde in an exciting last-eight game.
+However, they remarkably recovered from the disappointing start to record a surprising victory over title holders Tunisia before beating Cape Verde in an exciting last-eight game.
 They will face either Angola or the Ivory Coast in the tournament’s final.

 Egypt were the dominant force in Africa in the 1960s and 70s but suffered a dip in form in the subsequent decades.
 They finished 11th at the previous edition of the Africa Championship in Madagascar in 2011.